Article first published November 2014, updated May 2019

-We’ve been focusing a lot on metrics & reporting internally here at Campaign Monitor.
+We’ve been focusing a lot on metrics and reporting internally here at Campaign Monitor.

-We’ve overhauled the way we measure signups and are really knuckling down on measuring ROI across the different channels we use to drive growth.
+We’ve overhauled the way we measure signups and are really focusing on measuring ROI across the different channels we use to drive growth.

-After spending some time setting up a few Google Analytics dashboards for myself, it occurred to me how awesome it would be to create and share a Google Analytics dashboard to measure the key metrics around email marketing.
+After spending some time setting up a few Google Analytics dashboards for myself, I realized I could also create and share a Google Analytics dashboard to measure the key metrics around email marketing.

-So in this post, I want to share with you a free Google Analytics Dashboard you can instantly install in your own account to get a handle on how email is performing for you.
-We’ll also show you how to use the data and suggest a few customizations you may want to employ for Google Analytics email tracking that’ll take your campaigns to the next level.
+So I want to share with you a free Google Analytics Dashboard you can instantly install in your own account to get a more precise picture of how email is performing for you.
+You’ll learn how to use the data as well as a few customizations you may want to employ for Google Analytics email tracking that’ll take your campaigns to the next level.

 An overview of the dashboard

-As you can see from the screenshot, the dashboard has been organized into 3 distinct columns, each of which can help you answer a particular set of questions about your email marketing efforts.
+As you can see from the screenshot, the dashboard has been organized into three distinct columns.
+Each of these is designed to help you answer a specific set of questions about your email marketing efforts.

 The individual widgets